beefarino/scriptcs-powershell-module/README.md

 You will need [psake 4.0](https://github.com/psake/psake) to build and install this module.

-You will need to [enable NuGet Package Restore](http://docs.nuget.org/docs/workflows/using-nuget-without-committing-packages) to build this module.

 The following PowerShell script will build the module and install it to your personal module area:

 	import-module psake;